Westerwood: Roman Heritage

 Historically, Westerwood is the site of a Roman Fort on the Antonine Wall.
 Its neighbouring forts were Croy Hill to the west and Castlecary to the east.
 At Tollpark, is one of the best preserved continuous sections of the whole Wall, between the forts of Castlecary and Westerwood.
 There may have been a signal tower at Garnhall from where both Westerwood and Castlecary forts are likely to have been visible.
 A kissing gate behind Castlecary Hotel provides access to this section of the wall to the east.
 Parking for the section of the wall to the west can be found at Dullatur or Croy.
 Many Roman forts along the wall held garrisons of around 500 men.
 Larger forts like Castlecary and Birrens had a nominal cohort of 1000 men but probably sheltered women and children as well although the troops were not allowed to marry.
 There is also likely to have been large communities of civilians around the site.
 Westerwood was excavated in 1932 by Sir George Macdonald who wrote about it.
 It was also excavated in 1974 and 1985-8.
 Finds near Westerwood include a distance slab depicting a sea-deity and a naked, tied, captive and an uninscribed altar which were found at Arniebog.
-The slab can now be viewed at the Hunterian Museum in Glasgow.
+The slab can now be viewed at the Hunterian Museum, Glasgow.
 Other artefacts include a diamond patterned stone and a grey, buff jar.
 A religious stone showed a relief of an engorged phallus over the inscription EX VOTO "the result of a vow".
 It was found in 1725 but has since been lost.
 It had a second inscription: NVX "the night".
 Also a centurion called Verecundus, and his wife, dedicated an altar to Silvanus and the Sky which was recovered at Westerwood.
 Pottery found at Westerwood is unlike any other pottery found on the Antonine Wall.
 It has been suggested that the course pottery was made locally by a single potter at Westerwood.